Speakers

 Singapore

-Christopher Leahy is managing director and a founder of Blackpeak, a leading investigative research and advisory firm founded in Asia and with offices in Hong Kong, Singapore, Tokyo, Shanghai, Beijing, Guangzhou, New York, Washington DC and London.
-Prior to working in the investigative field, he was a journalist, holding positions as Asian Editor for Euromoney and a contributing editor for Asiamoney.
+Christopher Leahy is Specialist Advisor, Southeast Asia, with the Asian Corporate Governance Association (ACGA) and also Managing Director and a founder of Blackpeak, a leading investigative research and advisory firm established in Asia and with offices in Hong Kong, Singapore, Tokyo, Shanghai, Beijing, Guangzhou, New York, Washington, DC, and London.
+Prior to working in the investigative field, Chris was a journalist, holding positions as Asia Editor for Euromoney and contributing editor for Asiamoney.

 Nana Li